 Visiting the Smithsonian Hirshhorn Museum & Sculpture Garden

-Experience art through a new lens at this architectural wonder
+Experience modern and contemporary art through a new lens at this architectural wonder on the National Mall.

 Yayoi Kusama's highly-anticipated exhibit, 'Infinity Mirrors,' is on view at the Hirshhorn Museum and Sculpture Garden from Feb.
 23 - May 14, 2017.
 Learn more about this immersive (and very Instagrammable) one-of-a-kind experience and how to get passes.